Octophin/scute/readme.md

 For each device in the device list, the system checks for and runs the following methods

-* getFields(deviceID, fieldsList)
+* get_report_fields(deviceID, fieldsList)

 This takes a device ID and a list of all fields (as strings) in the report schema.
 If present, it should return an object with key:value pairs of the field and its value.
 This is useful for the bulk loading of report data from a JSON file for instance.

-* getField__fieldName(deviceID, fieldName)
+* get_report_field__fieldName(deviceID, fieldName)

 This, if it exists takes a device ID and a field name and return a value for the field.
 It will overwrite anything set in the general getFields() function.

 ## Device actions

 Each device can have an action performed on it.
-Each action should be defined in an `deviceActionsSchema.json`.
+Each action should be defined in an actions schema passed in to config.
 This looks like:

 ```JSON